bausano/rl-algorithms/ants/README.md

 3. Allow multiple dynasties in one environment.
 4. Implement a genetic algorithm that competes with the RL one.
 5. Spawning new ants gets more expensive with number of ants.
+6. Each environment is an episode.
+When all but one dynasty is wiped, order them by how long they survived.
+Then take the two fittest, combine their value functions, and replace the least fit dynasty by this new one.

 <!-- Invisible List of References -->
 [david-silver-videolecture-3]: https://youtu.be/Nd1-UUMVfz4?t=1771